-Enjoy the Match campaign is an initiative that for many seasons has helped clubs to promote a zero-tolerance policy on anti-social behaviour in family areas, and can be seen across all EFL League stadia.
-Alongside the EFL Family Excellence Awards Scheme, it plays a crucial role in helping clubs to attract families and young supporters to EFL matches.
+The EFL Enjoy the Match Campaign is an initiative that, for many seasons, has helped Clubs to promote a zero-tolerance policy on anti-social behaviour across EFL League stadia.

-Originally launched in 2008 the Enjoy the Match campaign was born out of the first season of The Football League’s Family Excellence Awards scheme, after ‘mystery family’ visits to all clubs had indicated that abusive language and aggressive behaviour in stadia and/or family areas played a big part in families’ decisions to attend football matches again in future.
+Launched in 2008 the Enjoy the Match campaign was born out of the EFL’s Family Excellence Awards Scheme, where ‘mystery family’ visits to all clubs had indicated that abusive language and aggressive behaviour in stadia and/or family areas played a big part in families’ decisions to attend football matches again in future.

-The findings from the Family Excellence Awards Mystery Family visits said that ‘foul and abusive language created a negative impression at 46% of the 144 games assessed’ and it ‘formed a key part of the overall impression of the day’.
-The conclusion reached was that it is crucial that foul and/or abusive language is pro-actively stewarded.
-The Football League’s ‘Enjoy the Match’ Campaign was therefore launched to help clubs reduce and remove bad language and aggressive behaviour from family areas of grounds.
+The findings from family visits at that time revealed that ‘foul and abusive language created a negative impression at half of the 144 games assessed’.
+The ‘Enjoy the Match’ Campaign, was therefore launched to help Clubs provide key messaging in stadia, and seek to reduce and remove bad language and aggressive behaviour from family areas of grounds.

 Central to the Enjoy the Match campaign is a ‘Code of Conduct’, which asks all supporters to encourage players, respect the match officials and help to create a great atmosphere within each stadium.
 Supporters are also encouraged to report any anti-social behaviour they witness and ask for any assistance from club stewards or other match day staff.